ShreshthaBH/ML_Project/README.md

-# Credit card fraud detection using various ML algorithms
+# Credit card fraud detection
+Used various Ml algorithms on the dataset like SVM, Isolation Forest and others and compared the models based on their results.